The entrancing Belgian city of Bruges is full of significant holy sites, including the Church of our Lady and the Basilica of the Holy Blood.

 Bruges became a major trading port in the 13th century, growing wealthy from international trade.
 But by 1500 its connection to the North Sea had silted in, cutting it off from its most lucrative industry.
 Bruges settled into sleepy decline, its medieval buildings spared destruction because so few people were interested in living there.

 It wasn’t until the late-nineteenth century that the outside world rediscovered Bruges, drawn by its time-capsule vibe.
 With its cobblestone streets, cozy brick cottages, grand public buildings, and clip-clopping carriages, the city is a delight for the eyes.
 Most charming are the canals that thread through the historic district, waterways that give Bruges the title of Venice of the North.

-One of the most peaceful places in the city owes its existence to those indomitable Beguines that I told you about a couple of posts ago.
+One of the most peaceful places in the city owes its existence to the medieval religious group the Beguines (see The Grand Beguinage of Leuven).
 Founded in 1245, the Bruges Begijnhof is now home to a group of Benedictine nuns who worship in the Church of the Beguinage.
 Next to the church is the Beguine Museum, located in a former Beguine house.
 Its spare interior gives a sense for the daily lives of these women who took vows of simplicity and service.
 Outside, the enclosed courtyard to the Begijnhof exudes tranquility, making its “silence” signs seem superfluous.

 But an even grander church is located on the town’s central square.
 The Basilica of the Holy Blood is a gilded wonder that houses a relic brought back from Jerusalem in 1150 from the Second Crusade: a vial said to contain some of Christ’s blood.